CarlottaSeal/LuminaGI/README.md

 **Real-Time Global Illumination Inspired by Unreal Engine 5 Lumen**

 LuminaGI is a real-time global illumination system built on a custom C++/DirectX 12 engine ([Igloo Engine](https://github.com/CarlottaSeal/Igloo)).
-It achieves multi-bounce diffuse indirect lighting at interactive frame rates (1920x1080) using software ray tracing -- no hardware ray tracing (DXR) required.
+It achieves multi-bounce diffuse indirect lighting at interactive frame rates (1920x1080) using software ray tracing, no hardware ray tracing (DXR) required.

 This project is a thesis work at SMU Guildhall.